parrt/cs652/projects/Java-vtable.md

 Check out the [expected C code](https://github.com/USF-CS652-starterkits/parrt-vtable/blob/master/tests/cs652/j/vtable_check.c).

-A file consists of zero or more class definitions file optionally by a main program followed by end of file:
+A file consists of zero or more class definitions followed optionally by a main program followed by end of file:

 ```
 grammar J;